soggybag/glitch-storm/README.md

 The **LM386** is a tiny, low-voltage audio amplifier chip that’s perfect for simple sound projects.
 In this setup, it boosts the audio signal just enough to drive a small speaker or headphones.

+The project as presented powers the LM386 with 5v from the Nano.
+The LM386 can run from 4v to 12v, using a higher voltage will provide more volume.

 ### ⚙️ How It's Wired

 * **Input (Pin 3)** of the LM386 connects to the Nano’s **PWM output pin** (Pin 11).